sudoers - default sudo security policy module

 Since environment variables can influence program behavior, sudoers provides a means to restrict which variables from the user's environment are inherited by the command to be run.
 There are two distinct ways sudoers can deal with environment variables.

 By default, the env_reset option is enabled.
-This causes commands to be executed with a minimal environment containing
+This causes commands to be executed with a minimal environment containing the

-USERNAME in addition to variables from the invoking process permitted by the env_check and env_keep options.
+SUDO_ variables in addition to variables from the invoking process permitted by the env_check and env_keep options.
 This is effectively a whitelist for environment variables.

 If, however, the env_reset option is disabled, any variables not explicitly denied by the env_check and env_delete options are inherited from the invoking process.
 In this case, env_check and env_delete behave like a blacklist.
 Since it is not possible to blacklist all potentially dangerous environment variables, use of the default env_reset behavior is encouraged.